haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 ```
 The TableSceneBuilder is perfect for easily building table-top tasks, it creates a table and floor for you, and places the fetch and panda robots in reasonable locations.

 A tutorial on how to build actors beyond primitive shapes (boxes, spheres etc.) and load articulated objects is covered in the [tutorial after this one](./loading_objects.md).
 More advanced features like heterogeneous simulation with different objects/articulations in different parallel environments is covered in the [advanced features page](./advanced.md).
-Finally if you intend on randomizing objects/textures etc. in parallel environments, we highly recommend understanding the [batched RNG system](../../concepts/rng.md) which details how to ensure reproducibility in your environments.
+Finally, if you intend on randomizing objects/textures etc. in parallel environments, we highly recommend understanding the [batched RNG system](../../concepts/rng.md) which details how to ensure reproducibility in your environments.

 We recommend you to first complete this tutorial before moving onto the next.

 ## Episode Initialization / Randomization

 Task initialization and randomization is handled in the `_initialize_episode` function and is called whenever `env.reset` is called.
-The objective here is to set the initial states of objects, including the robot.
+The objective here is to set the initial states of all non-static objects, including the robot.
+Note that objects that do not have initial poses set when building or set during episode initialization won't necessarily spawn at the origin.

 As the task ideally should be simulatable on the GPU, batched code is unavoidable.
 Note that furthermore, by default everything in ManiSkill tries to stay batched, even if there is only one element.
 Finally, like `_load_scene` the options argument is also passed down here if needed.

 An example from part of the PushCube task